andrew6180/GameJamStarterKit/DocFX/guides/Getting_Started.md

 # What now?

+Check out the in-editor tool to setup your initial project structure and more. `Tools > GameJamStarterKit`

 [Join the Discord](https://discord.gg/zXs5MCb) for help, sharing your projects, feature requests, or anything else you'd use an asset's discord for really.
 # How do I edit prefabs?
 To modify the prefab instance, you can place them in your scene from the `packages/GameJamStarterKit/` folder (below your assets folder, you may need to scroll) in the content browser.